ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/wednesday/alignment.md

 Alignment of High-Throughput Sequencing Data using BWA
 -------------------------------------------------------

 In this section, we will use BWA (Burrows-Wheeler Aligner) to align all of our trimmed reads to a genome.
 We will align both the paired-end and single-end reads to the genome separately, and then merged the two alignments together.
 We will do this for all the samples.
+Finally, we will visualize the alignments using IGV.

 **1\.** First go back to your variant_example directory and create a new directory called '02-Alignment':